TEALSK12/2nd-semester-introduction-to-computer-science/lesson_203_booleans_&_expressions.md

   3. Give a little bit of time for the students to do finish complementing part 2 of the assignment
   4. Have a student write up the expression they used to update the `can_get_license` code.
     1.Poll students- how many boolean expressions are used?
 Answers here can vary but ~7 (age >= 16, age <18, driving_with_permit >=6, and expression, age > 18, or expression, whole expression)
     2. Define composition: Using an expression as part of a larger expression, or a statement as part of a larger statement.
+You can use parenthesis to compose expressions as well
   5. Besides `and`, there is `or` and `not` as well as `!=` which means does not equal.
 3. Lab
     2. Evaluate expressions with `and`, `or`, and `not`